Docker

 dekartxyz/dekart:latest

-Use this when Snowflake is the datasource and S3 is the cache backend.
+Use this when Snowflake is the datasource.

 docker run --rm -p 8080:8080 \